cmgriffin/avr/README.md

     * print_uint16 - print a uint16 as a decimal with specified justification and decimals
     * print_int16 - same as above but with a negative sign where necessary
 * uart.h - a collection of functions to use the AVR UART hardware
-* serial_commands.h - a simple serial command handler
+* serial_commands.h - a simple serial command handler where all data is stored in flash